jcai849/thesis/corrections.typ

 + Consider iterative solvers for lm, rather than sequential.
 + It might be useful to have ways to guard against inadvertent large memory/time operations, in particular in interactive use.
 + Redundancy/caching of non-mutable data could be considered.
++ Local version of LASSO should mirror distributed version more closely, using generics.
++ LASSO code should be chunked, with complete working code in appendix.

 === Reviewer 2